 OmniRat and OmniFlic are the only rats available for generation of mono- and bispecific human antibodies.
 OmniMouse and OmniChicken provide complementary murine and avian systems for the industry's widest epitope coverage.

 OmniRat, OmniFlic and OmniMouse have complete freedom-to-operate and enable generation of antibodies specific for any target and indication globally, unlike some genetically engineered mice on the market.
 OmniChicken is available for all therapeutic targets except for a named few.
 To date, more than 30 biopharmaceutical companies and several universities have established unlimited OmniAb access.
 OmniAb antibodies have been generated against hundreds of targets and several are now in clinical development with many more pending.
 The uptake has been very strong since OmniRat was launched in 2012 and the other OmniAb platforms a couple of years later.

-Beginning in 2008, OMT developed a novel rodent immunoglobulin gene knock-out technology and in 2009 reported generation of rats with completely inactivated immunoglobulin loci in the journal Science.
-Subsequent insertion of recombinant immunoglobulin loci resulted in animals expressing a diverse repertoire of antibodies with fully human idiotypes.
+OmniRat, OmniFlic and OmniMouse were developed, validated and commercialized by Open Monoclonal Technology, Inc. ("OMT") until the company's acquisition by Ligand in January 2016.
+OMT created a novel rodent immunoglobulin gene knock-out technology and in 2009 reported generation of the world's first rats with completely inactivated immunoglobulin loci in the journal Science.
 Subsequent insertion of recombinant immunoglobulin loci resulted in OmniRat animals that were demonstrated to express a diverse repertoire of antibodies with fully human idiotypes as well as wildtype animals produce normal antibodies, another scientific-first.
-Based on its experience with OmniRat, OMT later developed OmniMouse and OmniFlic.
+OMT subsequently used the same platform to develop OmniMouse and OmniFlic.